SCAI Misconduct Procedures

 3. poses an immediate, significant threat of danger to him/herself and is of such serious nature that it must be handled more expeditiously than University student conduct procedures allow.

-For interim suspension purposes, the designated representative of the Vice President for Student Success may be the Dean of Student Success, the Director of Student Success Services, or the Director of Residence Life.
+For interim suspension purposes, the designated representative of the Vice President for Student Affairs may be the Dean of Student Affairs, the Director of Student Success Services, or the Director of Residence Life.

 B. Possible Actions by the University